Automated Approval From Automated Underwriting System

-2. See if paying off or paying down your credit cards will make DU or LP happier.
+- See if paying off or paying down credit cards will make DU or LP happier.

-3. Analyze your credit report to see what DU FINDINGS is picking up that you do not see.
+- Analyze credit report to see what DU FINDINGS is picking up that loan officers do not see.

-5. If you keep on getting a referred/eligible per DU FINDINGS, you do have other option.
+- If findings keep on getting a referred/eligible per DU FINDINGS, there are other options.